 • Difficulty scaling without significant cost increases

-For operators, it’s not just a CX problem, it’s a brand and cost control issue.
+For operators, it is not just a CX problem — it is a brand and cost control issue.

 Enter the 24/7 conversational AI agent

-Unlike Interactive Voice Response systems (IVRs), or scripted bots, modern AI agents operate on a conversational logic engine trained on real property data, escalation paths, and vendor availability.
+Unlike interactive voice response systems or scripted bots, modern AI agents operate on a conversational logic engine trained on real property data, escalation paths, and vendor availability.
 They engage across voice, SMS, email, or chat without requiring human intervention for 80–90% of after-hours queries.

 • Understanding tenant intent in natural language